The Jean Heap Bursary

 The 2020 Jean Heap Research Bursary was awarded to Manuel Spitschan Ph.D for his project, luox.app: Development, validation and refinement of a free, open-access tool for calculations related to light and lighting.

-Manuel is currently a Research Fellow at the University of Oxford and a Visiting Fellow at the Centre for Chronobiology, Basil.
+Manuel is currently a Research Fellow at the University of Oxford and a Visiting Fellow at the Centre for Chronobiology, Basel.
 You can watch Manuel's video presentation below: